Carson City dime

-The dime was made in Carson City, Nevada, during what the Philadelphia Inquirer reported was a one day minting of dimes that took place that year.
-Coins from that mint are highly sought after.
+Coins from that minting are sought after because that was the only day of minting dimes at that mint for that entire year.
 The buyer, whose name has not been disclosed, paid only $1.6 million for the actual dime, the rest of the money spent comes from having to pay a buyer's fee.

-Along with the dime, a collection of coins called 'The Battle Born Collection', of which the dime was a part of, were sold off individually.
-The collection had coins of every denomination, all minted at the Carson City mint, which closed in 1893.
+Along with the dime, a collection of coins that has been called 'The Battle Born Collection', of which the dime was a part of, was also sold off, those coins also going individually.
+The collection had coins of every denomination, all minted at the Carson City mint;